blankworker1/BYOB/WORDWALL_GENERATOR.md

 # WORDWALL GENERATOR V0.1

+Create and download BIP39 Seed Word Posters

 ---

-Technical Overview: Deterministic Multi-Sheet BIP39 Poster Generator
+## Technical Overview

-1. Purpose and Goals
+**1. Purpose and Goals**

 This web-based tool is designed to:

 1. Generate a deterministic shuffle of the BIP39 2048-word list using a user-defined seed.

-2. Split the resulting 21 x 98 word grid into five separate A1 landscape sheets for poster-quality printing.
+2. Split the resulting 21 x 98 word grid into five separate numbered A1 landscape sheets for poster-quality printing.

 3. Preserve headers, colors, grid lines, and sequential row/column data.

-4. Include a footer with the seed, date, and name on each sheet.

-5. Export each sheet as a high-resolution PNG with automatic, descriptive file names.
+4. Export each sheet as a high-resolution PNG with automatic, descriptive file names.

 This ensures reproducible grids that can be shared or printed for offline use, while remaining fully client-side (browser-based).

----

-2. User Inputs
+**2. User Inputs**

 1. Name Input